Hot dog variations: Czech Republic

 Hot dogs in the Czech Republic are known as párek v rohlíku, which can be literally translated as "sausage in roll", with the label "hot dog" also applied in marketing to both locals and tourists.
 Czech-style hot dogs are differentiated by the fact that rather than slicing the bun in half and placing the sausage into the resultant cleavage, the top of the bun is cut off, with a hole punched into the softer inside of the bun where condiments and then the sausage is placed, similar to the Ketwurst.
 Specially designed appliances (stroj na párek v rohlíku, literally appliance for sausage in bun) that consist of a hot-water cooker for the sausages and heated metal spikes to punch the holes and pre-warm the buns also exist to assist vendors with preparation of this dish.

 Denmark

 The Danish-style hot dog has spread to the other Scandinavian countries as well as Germany.
 Steff Houlberg/Tulip corporation operates 4300 hot dog stands in Denmark alone, and has also opened a chain in Korea, Japan, and China.

+Finland

+Kuuma koira is regional fast food served in the Pirkanmaa area.
+The name means a hot dog in Finnish, but it is a different dish.
+It is prepared by serving a steamed sausage in a sugar-coated doughnut.